-The next step is to come to terms with the type business structure you intend on forming.
+The next step is to decide on a business structure.
 Once you’ve made your decision get the ball rolling on registration so that you can protect your personal assets (house, car, etc) and secure your brand name.

-Most entrepreneurs form an LLC because it harnesses all the benefits of a Corporation without taking on any of its disadvantages like double taxation, board of directors or corporate officers.
-However if you're trying to take your company public via an IPO or raise substantial outside capital, consider forming a Corporation.
+Most entrepreneurs form an LLC because it harnesses all the benefits of a corporation without taking on any of its disadvantages like double taxation, board of directors or corporate officers.
+However if you're trying to take your company public via an IPO or raise substantial outside capital, consider forming a corporation.

 Take Action: Since this step is so important and expensive if it's not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You'll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

 Integrated into the registration process are tax obligations.
 The good news is that Minnesota is brimming with incentives, credits, entrepreneurial-friendly programs, and other tax benefits that your brand deserves to leverage.
 Just be sure to do your homework.